Combining CMB datasets with consistent foreground modelling

-The thermal Sunyaev--Zeldovich (tSZ) signal is detected with high significance.
-However, we observe a substantial dispersion in the recovered posterior distributions across datasets (see Fig.~\ref{fig:par_extragal}), with amplitudes ranging from $\sim2$ to 4\muK$^2$.
+The tSZ signal is detected with high significance.
+However, we observe a substantial dispersion in the recovered posterior distributions across datasets (see Fig.~\ref{fig:par_extragal}), with amplitudes ranging from $\sim$2 to 4\muK$^2$.

-Varying the tSZ template induces changes in the amplitude from 2.7 to $3.3\muK^2$ (see Fig.~\ref{fig:fg_tsz}).
-Note that both the amplitude of the kSZ component and the tSZ$\times$CIB correlation are also affected by the choice of the tSZ template.
+Varying the tSZ template changes the amplitude from 2.7 to $3.3\muK^2$ (see Fig.~\ref{fig:fg_tsz}).
+We highlight that both the amplitude of the kSZ component and the tSZ$\times$CIB correlation are also affected by the choice of the tSZ template.
 Combining the three datasets, we find

 where the dispersion of the mean due to foreground modelling corresponds to approximately 50\% of the statistical uncertainty.